-- (I) full-time employees of the Funds themselves - (ii) full-time office and clerical employees of the Federation and any of its affiliated Locals and, - (iii) duly elected officers and representatives of the Federation and of any of its affiliated Locals. - 2.
-The Employer shall submit such reports in such form as the trustees may reasonably require and the Employer's records shall be subject to such reasonable audit by the trustees as the trustees may require. - 3.
-The Company shall make such payments to such place as the trustees of the Funds may designate, upon the filing of the Form B contract. - 4. (i) The Employer agrees that it shall furnish to the Federation, simultaneously with its delivery thereof to the trustees, copies of any and all statements submitted to such trustees under said trust indenture. - (ii) The Employer agrees that the Federation shall have the right from time to time, upon reasonable notice to Employer, without limitation to the duration of this agreement and at all reasonable times during business hours, to have the Federation's duly authorized agents examine and audit the Employer's records and accounts concerning all transactions which are subject to payments pursuant to this Exhibit "A"; such examination and audit to be made for the purpose of ascertaining what sums, if any, may be due and of verifying any statements made by the Employer pursuant to this "Exhibit "A." The Employer agrees to afford all necessary facilities to such authorized agents to make such examination and audit and to make extracts and excerpts from said records.

-5. The Federation and said trustees or either of them, may enforce the provisions contained in this Exhibit "A."
+- 2. The Employer shall submit such reports in such form as the trustees may reasonably require and the Employer's records shall be subject to such reasonable audit by the trustees as the trustees may require. - 3.
+The Company shall make such payments to such place as the trustees of the Funds may designate, upon the filing of the Form B contract. - 4. (i) The Employer agrees that it shall furnish to the Federation, simultaneously with its delivery thereof to the trustees, copies of any and all statements submitted to such trustees under said trust indenture. - (ii) The Employer agrees that the Federation shall have the right from time to time, upon reasonable notice to Employer, without limitation to the duration of this agreement and at all reasonable times during business hours, to have the Federation's duly authorized agents examine and audit the Employer's records and accounts concerning all transactions which are subject to payments pursuant to this Exhibit "A"; such examination and audit to be made for the purpose of ascertaining what sums, if any, may be due and of verifying any statements made by the Employer pursuant to this "Exhibit "A." The Employer agrees to afford all necessary facilities to such authorized agents to make such examination and audit and to make extracts and excerpts from said records. - 5.
+The Federation and said trustees or either of them, may enforce the provisions contained in this Exhibit "A."

-28. HEALTH AND WELFARE FUND CONTRIBUTION (NON-SYMPHONIC)
+26. HEALTH AND WELFARE FUND CONTRIBUTION (NON-SYMPHONIC)

-The Company will contribute to the lawful Health and Welfare Fund presently established by any Federation Local and commencing thirty days after notice in writing, the Company will contribute to any other lawful Health and Welfare Fund established by any other Federation Local, the sum of \$21.00 effective December 1, 2005 for each original service performed within the jurisdiction of such Federation Local by each musician covered by this agreement.
+The Company will contribute to the lawful Health and Welfare Fund presently established by any Federation Local and commencing thirty days after notice in writing, the Company will contribute to any other lawful Health and Welfare Fund established by any other Federation Local, the sum of \$28.00 effective December 1, 2022 for each original service performed within the jurisdiction of such Federation Local by each musician covered by this agreement.